derStephan/AdminerPlugins/README.md

 Delivers Excel-like behaviour when filtering tables using the search-fields.
 After selecting a column for search using the drop-down, all values in this column are fetched using AJAX and can be selected directly in the search text-field.

+When one or more columns are already set for search then all of those values will be respected when auto complete values are fetched from the database.
+This way, the search is refined with each selected column.

+Example:
+ - column `lastName` is selected with the value `Smith`
+ - the user selects column `firstName`
+ => only first names of all Smiths will be given for autocomplete

 Written in vanilla JavaScript, no jquery needed.

 Tested with Adminer 4.7.5 in FireFox 70 and >5000 distinct values within one column without any performance degredation.